 Principle release flavours are:

 |2||Derivations and Analysis|

-Note that there is a strong correspondence between release flavour and
+Note that while there is a strong correspondence between release flavour and

 both be built from flavour